zumasys/docs/site/jbase/porting/migration-station/introduction-to-jbase/README.md

 <badge text='beginner' vertical='middle' />
 <badge text='introduction' vertical='middle' />

-## DOCUMENT SCOPE
+## Document Scope

 The Introduction to jBASE document serves as a starting point for Administrators and Developers that are new to jBASE.
 The following guide is an instructional walkthrough of fundamental system administration tasks and how to begin programming in the jBASE database.

-## PREREQUISITES
+## Prerequisites

-To perform this introduction of jBASE, you will need an installed and licensed system running a version of **jBASE 5**.
+To perform this introduction of jBASE, you will need an installed and licensed system running a version of **jBASE 5.x**.
 If you need to complete this task, please review the jBASE Installation Guide for Windows or Linux.

-## jBASE SYNOPSIS
+## jBASE Synopsis

 **Where is jBASE information?**

 jBASE uses Environment Variables extensively.
 Environment Variables are Operating System global variables for a shell.
 Very similar to **NAMED COMMON** in that they stay set for the entire time the user is in a shell.
 Unlike **NAMED COMMON** in PICK since, they are not reset with a **LOGTO**.
 Only valid strings can be saved in Environment Variables, special OS characters must be escaped or enclosed in quotes or single quotes.
 Application and Operating System (OS) commands use environment variables to aid in their execution.

-- **JBCRELEASEDIR**tells the OS where the jBASE release programs, libraries and supporting files are located
+- **JBCRELEASEDIR** tells the OS where the jBASE release programs, libraries and supporting files are located
-- **JBCGLOBALDIR**tells jBASE where the configuration files are located
+- **JBCGLOBALDIR** tells jBASE where the configuration files are located
-- **PATH**tells jBASE (actually any OS shell) where the program executables reside
+- **PATH** tells jBASE (actually any OS shell) where the program executables reside
-- **JBCOBJECTLIST**tells jBASE where the shared object (subroutines) reside
+- **JBCOBJECTLIST** tells jBASE where the shared object (subroutines) reside
-- **JEDIFILENAME\_MD**tells jBASE what file to treat as a traditional PICK MD
+- **JEDIFILENAME\_MD** tells jBASE what file to treat as a traditional PICK MD
-- **JEDIFILENAME\_SYSTEM**tells jBASE what file to treat as a traditional PICK SYSTEM file
+- **JEDIFILENAME\_SYSTEM** tells jBASE what file to treat as a traditional PICK SYSTEM file
-- **JEDIFILEPATH**tells jBASE where to look for files (after looking in the MD)
+- **JEDIFILEPATH** tells jBASE where to look for files (after looking in the MD)

 **Where are the programs?**